 Some resources, including food, can be scarce in the wild.
 Out there, a dog who finds more meat than they require at the moment might bury some so he can dig it up later—using earth in the meantime to cover it up so that other animals don’t eat it.
 Wolves do this, too.
 While you likely give your dog all the food and toys they need, there’s part of them that wants to protect anything valuable just in case.

-Dogs can also dig in order to make a comfortable, cool spot where they can lay down.
+Dogs also dig in order to make a comfortable, cool spot where they can lay down.
 Feral dogs without the benefit of air-conditioned homes would do this to beat the elements on hot days.
+And even though dogs won’t get the same results inside a house as they will outdoors, instinct may nevertheless drive them to try digging a hole in the living room.

 Anxiety or boredom